 Hello and welcome to “Communities of Colour and Reconciliation in Canada”.
 Thank you for taking the time to help us!

-This is an online academic survey of South Asian and Caribbean peoples’ perceptions of Indigenous-settler reconciliation in Canada.
+This is an online academic survey of Peoples' of Colour perceptions of Indigenous-settler reconciliation in Canada.

 Who is doing this survey?